sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/web/styling.md

 #### BEM convention

-Another approach used by older components is [BEM convention](http://getbem.com/naming/) (Block - Element - Modifier).
+Another approach used by older components is the [BEM convention](http://getbem.com/naming/) (Block - Element - Modifier).
 The _block_ name is always the React component name, _elements_ and _modifiers_ are used as specified in BEM.
 A _block_ must not be referenced in any other React component than the one with the matching name.